-Password Boss is a premium tool that does almost everything you expect from a password manager.
-From auto-fill to audit report, and password sharing to two-factor authentication, it checks all the boxes.
+Password Boss is a premium security tool that does almost everything you expect from a password manager.
+From auto-fill to audit reports, and password sharing to two-factor authentication, it checks all the boxes for a password manager.

-Besides this, the software is extremely easy to use and is available for everyone – families, individuals, or enterprises.
+Besides this, the software is extremely easy to use and is available for everyone – families, individuals, or enterprises – who want to keep passwords safe and store secure data.

-In short, you can hardly find any flaw in this program.
+In short, you can hardly find any flaws in this program.

 Password Boss (Premium) Pros